tikv/community/votes/0200-HuSharp-as-tikv-reviewer.md

-# A Vote for HuSharp as TiKV Committer
+# A Vote for HuSharp as TiKV Reviewer

 ## Proposal